avnCode/Deep-Learning/README.md

 -> Architecture of ResNet18 was cusomized for our use case.

--> last fc layer was replaced with new fc layer for the number of classes in our dataset.
+-> Last fc layer was replaced with new fc layer for the number of classes in our dataset.

 -> Trained the model on training dataset.